gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 * aeid: A binary UUID representing an Assa Abloy Entity Identifier

 ## Example Scenario
-Consider a scenario where the initiator trusts five CA/ICA certificates.
-The responder, when sending Message 2, knows that the initiator should use the trust root identified by kid=`edhoc-noc-ica-2` for verification.
+Consider a scenario where the initiator trusts five CA/intermediate certificates.
+The responder, when sending message_2, knows that the initiator should use the trust root identified by kid=`edhoc-noc-ica-2` for verification.
 The responder includes this hint in EAD_2:

 ~~~~~~~~~~~~~~~~~~~~
 {TBD}, << 1, h'6564686F632D6E6F632D6963612D32' >>
 ~~~~~~~~~~~~~~~~~~~~

-When the initiator receives Message 2, it will prioritize validating the responder’s credentials using the trust root associated with the provided kid.
+When the initiator receives message_2, it will prioritize validating the responder’s credentials using the trust root associated with the provided kid.

-Important!

-If this specific trust root validation fails or is not recognized, the initiator can fall back to the standard trust root validation process.
+If the validation against the trust anchors specified with the EAD item defined in this specification fails or is not recognized, then the receiver SHOULD fall back to the default validation process using available trust anchors.
+If all validation against trust anchors fail, then an error SHOULD be sent.

 # Security Considerations